primatejs/primate/docs/modules/websocket.md

 # WebSocket

-This module adds support for WebSockets in routes to your application.
+This module adds WebSocket support in routes to your application.

 ## Install